OpenLineage/docs/docs/integrations/airflow/preflight-check-dag.md

 To use this DAG:

 1. Ensure that OpenLineage is installed within your Airflow environment.
-2. Set the necessary environment variables for OpenLineage, such as the namespace and the URL or transport mechanism.
+2. Set the necessary environment variables for OpenLineage, such as the namespace and the URL or transport mechanism[provider package docs](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/guides/user.html) or [OL docs](https://openlineage.io/docs/integrations/airflow/usage).
 3. Configure the `BYPASS_LATEST_VERSION_CHECK` and `LINEAGE_BACKEND` variables as needed.
 4. Add the DAG file to your Airflow DAGs folder.
-5. Trigger the DAG manually or allow it to run automatically based on its schedule to perform the preflight checks.
+5. Trigger the DAG manually or just enable it and allow it to run once automatically based on its schedule (@once) to perform the preflight checks.

 ## Preflight check DAG code
 ```python